-Shira completed her Juris Doctor degree at Dalhousie University's Schulich School of Law in 2015.
+Shira completed her Juris Doctor degree at Dalhousie University's Schulich School of Law in 2015 and was called to the bar June, 2016.
 While at law school, she interned with Legal Aid Nova Scotia in the Criminal Law division, participated in the Judge’s Weekly Clerkship Program at the Supreme Court of Nova Scotia and founded the Business Law Association of Dalhousie.
 Prior to law school, Shira worked on Parliament Hill as a Parliamentary Assistant.
 Shira received her undergraduate degree with honours from Queen's University in Sociology, with a focus on criminology courses.

 Born and raised in Ottawa, Shira has always has always been involved in community life.
 Shira has volunteered with vulnerable groups including disadvantaged youth through the KidsSport Running and Reading Program and with at-risk Ethiopian-Israeli youth through the Ethiopian National Project.
 Shira currently sits on the Board of Directors for Tamir Foundation, an organization dedicated to providing residential and day-services to persons with developmental disabilities and the Board of the Bora Laskin Law Society.